coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

   - [#OBSCURE CONFIDENCE](/goto/obscureconfidence/) to limit information that the attacker can use
 - Specifically for evasion:
     - [#DETECT ADVERSARIAL INPUT](/goto/detectadversarialinput/) to find typical attack forms or multiple tries in a row - discussed below
     - [#EVASION ROBUST MODEL](/goto/evasionrobustmodel/): choose an evasion-robust model design, configuration and/or training approach - discussed below
     - [#TRAIN ADVERSARIAL](/goto/trainadversarial/): correcting the decision boundary of the model by injecting adversarial samples with correct output in the training set - discussed below
     - [#INPUT DISTORTION](/goto/inputdistortion/): disturbing attempts to present precisely crafted input - discussed below
-  - [#ADVERSARIAL ROBUST DESTILLATION](/goto/adversarialrobustdestillation/): in essence trying to smooth decision boundaries - discussed below
+    - [#ADVERSARIAL ROBUST DISTILLATION](/goto/adversarialrobustdistillation/): in essence trying to smooth decision boundaries - discussed below

 #### #EVASION INPUT HANDLING
->Category: runtime AI engineer control for threats through use
+>Category: runtime AI engineer control for input threats
 >Permalink: https://owaspai.org/goto/evasioninputhandling/

 **Description**